MSc in Sociology

 - Methods of Social Research, which introduces students to qualitative methods, statistical methods, and the research design process

-By choosing two Optional Papers and a related thesis topic, students can create their own specialised pathway and focus on a particular topic of study during their degree, support by expert supervision and teaching.
+By choosing two Optional Papers and a related thesis topic, students can create their own specialised pathway and focus on a particular topic of study during their degree, supported by expert supervision and teaching.

 The Thesis